-You know, it’s right about the time that the kids turn 8 years old that birthday parties become a bit tricky.
+It's right about the time that the kids turn 8 years old that birthday parties become a bit tricky.
 An over-themed party involving lots of structured activities and crafts may seem too young for your budding tween.
 Yet, for some kids, a full-blown sleepover party complete with staying up super-late and watching tons of movies may be more than a tender heart (used to being close to home) is ready for.
-So navigating the 8-year old birthday party can be a challenge.
+So coming up with an 8 year old girls birthday party idea can be a challenge.

 The Thank You Notes:

 We decided that the girls would eat dinner in our dining room, so to make it festive we decorated with tissue paper pom-poms and little cards with the pony and puppy art.
 We placed a few beanie baby ponies and puppies in hurricane glass holders and sprinkled the table with jellybeans to be edible confetti!

 The Goodie Bags, Cake, Party Punch, and Popcorn Bags: